Lalengmawia Ralte

-Lalengmawia Ralte (born 17 October 2000), commonly known by the nickname Apuia, is an Indian professional footballer who plays as a central midfielder for Indian Super League club Mumbai City and the India national team.
+Lalengmawia Ralte (born 17 October 2000), commonly known by the nickname Apuia, is an Indian professional footballer who plays as a midfielder for Indian Super League club Mohun Bagan and the India national team.

-He is the youngest player to ever captain an Indian Super League club, by doing so for NorthEast United at the age of 20 years and 44 days.

 Club career

 Youth career

-Lalengmawia started playing football at the tender age of 6.
+Apuia started playing football at the tender age of 6.
 His first big break arrived when he was selected to play in his school team for the U14 Subroto Cup, an international inter-school football tournament that is held annually in New Delhi, India.
 He spent a couple of years at the Regional Sports Training Centre football academy in Kolasib, Mizoram and trained under HC Zarzoliana.

 In January 2016, he went to the trials for the 2017 Under-17 World Cup squad that took place in Mizoram and thus joined the AIFF Elite Academy, in Goa.

 Indian Arrows

-2017-18 season
+2017–18 season

-On 29 November 2017, Lalengmawia was selected to play for the Indian Arrows, an All India Football Federation owned team that would consist of India under-20 players to give them playing time.
+On 29 November 2017, Apuia was selected to play for the Indian Arrows, an All India Football Federation owned team that would consist of India under-20 players to give them playing time.
 He made his professional debut for the side on 23 February 2018, against his hometown club Aizawl.
 He started and played the full match as Indian Arrows lost 3–0.

-In his debut season, Lalengmawia made three appearances, including one in the 2018 Indian Super Cup for the Arrows.
+In his debut season, Apuia made three appearances, including one in the 2018 Indian Super Cup for the Arrows.

-2018-19 season
+2018–19 season

-On 13 January 2019, Lalengmawia scored his first goal for the development club against Shillong Lajong, in a dominant 3–0 win.
+On 13 January 2019, Apuia scored his first goal for the development club against Shillong Lajong, in a dominant 3–0 win.
 He made some space for himself and pulled the trigger from just inside the box to see the ball nestle into the top corner.
 He featured in 11 matches of the 2018–19 I-League campaign and also once in the 2019 Indian Super Cup as he played well whenever he was called upon and contributed to the ideas head coach Pinto had in his mind.

 NorthEast United

-2019-20 season: Debut in the ISL
+2019–20 season: Debut in the ISL

-On 23 May 2019, Indian Super League club NorthEast United secured the services of Lalengmawia for the 2019–20 season.
+On 23 May 2019, Indian Super League club NorthEast United secured the services of Apuia for the 2019–20 season.
 On 18 December 2019, he made his professional debut for the club in the 9th matchweek of the 2019–20 Indian Super League campaign against Bengaluru, in a 2–0 loss.
 This started of him being more involved in the starting XI following this match.

 The 2019–20 Indian Super League season was yet another one to forget for the Highlanders as they finished second last in the table.
 Lalengmawia, though, was one of the few bright spots in NorthEast's gloomy season.
 He controlled the midfield, pulling the strings and managed the game like a seasoned pro.
 He impressed many with his passing accuracy, creativity and endurance in midfield.